Do you give a lot and feel you need to recharge your batteries and perhaps shift your perspective before you can give more?

 Would you like to learn how to cultivate and live with more calm and grace?

-This five day (Wednesday - Sunday, 11th - 15th September) Yoga, meditation and relaxation retreat is about being with like minded people, eating great Thai food, doing wonderful Yoga and learning invaluable skills for building inner resilience and grace.
+On this his five day (Wednesday - Sunday, 11th - 15th September) Yoga, meditation and relaxation retreat you will be with like-minded people, eat great Thai food (and learn how to cook it!) build and dig into your Yoga practice and learn invaluable skills for building inner resilience and grace.

 We all know those days when little things seem to be against us and it all builds up into a "terrible day" perhaps enveloped in some self pity.